JohnSymeon/Planets_API/README.md

 # Planets_API

 An implementation of a .NET CORE API that communicates with and manipulates a database with HTTP requests.

+Swagger UI helps visualise the CRUD operations.

 The project's data consist of an integer value namely "id", a planet's name as a string value and its distance from the sun in km, also as a string value.

+So, the data are in the form of:

+1) id: integer
+2) name: string
+3) distance: string

+<h1>The visualization in Swagger is as follows:</h1>

 ![Interface_updated](https://github.com/JohnSymeon/Planets_API/assets/125981941/d81793ec-735c-4ff5-94a0-974288e74bdd)